Updated November 18, 2017

 Is the Food Safe in Africa?

 This question comes up with almost every conversation I have with people when sharing my trip experiences.
 What I tell people is it is like being on a cruise ship.
 The food is fantastic with chefs preparing all your food.
 In fact, there are many times when I have to skip meals because I cannot eat again.
-You will most certainly never be hungry, and all food is prepared to western standards.
+You will most probably never be hungry, and all food is prepared to western standards.
 One of the lodges we go to, Kitela African Spa Lodge, has a 35-acre organic farm where they grow the food they serve as well as coffee.
 I have never had an issue with the food while on safari.

 What About the Bugs While on Safari?

+If you are worried about bugs, there are a few things you can do.
 Purchase bug resistant shirts such as ones from Rail Riders and Exofficio Bugs Away shirts.
 These are designed to deter the bugs in two ways; the fabric is very thick, and its harder for bugs to bite through and Rail Riders uses Insect Shield which is good for about 70 washes to deter bugs.

 The other thing you have to watch out for are Safari Ants.
 I am fascinated by watching these ants as the go about their work, but they can quickly get on you if you get too close and before you know it you are tearing off your pants and pulling them off of you.
 I had this happen on our last trip, and it was quite comical for Tracy, to see me with Safari Ants in my pants.
 Elephants are afraid of them as they get inside their trunks and use their large pinchers to sting.
 Just be smarter than I was when you get close to them.